Los Angeles Department of Water and Power: Public control

-The leader in the fight to end private control of the water supply was Fred Eaton.
-Eaton proposed that tax revenues would enable Los Angeles to provide water to its residents without charging them for the use of water directly.
-Eaton's views were especially powerful because of his distinguished record of achievement in both the private and public sector.
+Fred Eaton proposed that tax revenues would enable Los Angeles to provide water to its residents without charging them for the use of water directly.
 During Eaton's nine-year term as the superintending engineer of the Los Angeles City Water Company, he headed a large expansion of the company's water system.
 Eaton left his position in 1886 when he was elected City Engineer.
-In his new public position, Eaton devoted his time to updating and expanding the sewer system.
-Eaton felt that the Los Angeles City Water Company was not serving the citizens of Los Angeles well because of high rates, and because the company frequently paid dividends to its stockholders instead of improving the water system.
-In early 1897, city engineers began creating plans for an updated water system while the city council informed the Los Angeles City Water Company that its lease would not be renewed beyond its expiration date, July 21, 1898.
-In early 1898, the city began talks with the Los Angeles City Water Company about taking over the company's current water system.
+In early 1897, city engineers created plans for an updated water system and the Los Angeles City Water Company's lease was not renewed beyond its expiration date, July 21, 1898.
+In early 1898, talks between the city and the Los Angeles City Water Company began to take over the company's current water system.

-Throughout the negotiations, it became clear that it was necessary for the current senior employees of the Los Angeles City Water Company to keep their jobs in order to ensure that the water system could continue to operate.
-It was not guaranteed, however, that William Mulholland, Eaton's protégé and the man who took over the job of superintending engineer when Eaton was elected city engineer, would have a position working with the city-owned water system.
-Mulholland was not popular with city officials because he did not produce records that they requested during negotiations.
-Near the end of the talks between the city and the water company, it was discovered that neither the requested records nor a map of the water system existed.
-Mulholland, who was supposed to be in charge of the non-existent records, was never a fan of paperwork and claimed that he had memorized all of the necessary information, including the size of every inch of pipe and the age and location of every valve.
-Mulholland secured a job with the city when he successfully demonstrated his ability to recall the information.
-After Mulholland was assured a job with the city, he intervened with the company's principal stockholder, advising him to accept the city's offer of two million dollars for the system.
+During negotiations it was decided that the current senior employees of the Los Angeles City Water Company would keep their jobs in order to ensure that the water system could continue to operate.
+It was not guaranteed that William Mulholland, who took over as superintending engineer after Eaton, would have a position working with the city-owned water system.
+Mulholland did not produce records the city officials requested during negotiations.
+It was discovered that neither the requested records nor a map of the water system existed.
+Mulholland, who was in charge of the non-existent records, claimed that he memorized all necessary information, including the size of every inch of pipe and the age and location of every valve.
+Mulholland secured a job with the city when he demonstrated his ability to recall the information.
+He then intervened with the company's principal stockholder, advising him to accept the city's offer of two million dollars for the system.